-The latter two are fully green and the former uses less methane than the original CAES plants.
-These solutions can be hybridised and optimised depending on location, availability of fuel, investor opportunity-risk profile and other factors.
+The latter is fully green and the former uses less methane than the original power station.
+These solutions can be hybridised (yielding a very long duration storage plants with very low but not zero emissions, extremely cost-effectively) and optimised depending on location, availability of fuel, investor opportunity-risk profile and other factors.

 Storelectric also has other innovations.
 By having 100% renewable solutions, we already reduce the system's inertia and simplify it. simplify the system and reduce the system's its inertia and simplify it.
 No research is required to achieve these benefits; however, in order to maintain our technical lead, following successful installation and operation we will also pursue a whole programme of R&D focused on increasing efficiency, reducing capital and operating costs, and shortening lead times.